Mixed legal system of English common law, Islamic law (in 12 northern states), and traditional law

 Generally, company dividends and other company distributions, whether or not of a capital nature, made by a Nigerian company are liable to tax at source at the rate of 10%.
 Dividends paid in the form of bonus shares or scrip dividends to individual shareholders are not subject to withholding tax.

-The Transfer Pricing regime in Nigeria is regulated in accordance with the Income Tax (Transfer Pricing) Regulations.
-The Companies Income Tax Act and the PPTA also contain provisions granting the Federal Inland Revenue Service the power to adjust transactions deemed to be “fictitious” or “non-arms length”.
+The Transfer Pricing regime in Nigeria is regulated in accordance with the Income Tax (Transfer Pricing) Regulations, 2018.
+The Companies Income Tax Act also contains provisions granting the Federal Inland Revenue Service the power to adjust transactions deemed to be “fictitious” or “non-arms length”.

-It is a requirement of Regulation 4(1) that connected taxable persons follow the arm's length principle when engaging in transactions.
+It is a requirement of Regulation 4(1) of the Transfer Pricing Regulations that connected taxable persons follow the arm's length principle when engaging in transactions.
 Where a connected taxable person fails to comply with the provisions of the Regulation, the Federal Inland Revenue Service (FIRS or the Service) is empowered to make adjustments where necessary to make a controlled transaction consistent with the arm's length principle.

 In determining whether the result of a transaction or series of transactions are consistent with the arm's length principle, one of the following transfer pricing methods is applied: